Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Soh2tpzlV7c.md

 ### Transcript

-> superposition what superposition oscillator i i love the animation of the superposition oscillator it's very good
+> superposition what superposition oscillator- I love the animation of the superposition oscillator it's very good